pdmosses/metaborg.github.io/docs/background/stratego/limitations-of-rewriting.md

 Many additional rules had to be added to traverse the term to find the places to apply the rules.
 In the modular solution we had 5 basic rules and 2 additional rules for DNF and 2 rules for CNF, 9 in total.
 In the functionalized version we needed 13 rules for each transformation, that is 26 rules in total.

-In the example repository, you can find both the dnf and cnf strategies in `trans/prop-dnf3.str` and `trans/prop-cnf3.str`.